 The Master of Education in Earth Sciences degree program includes 21 required credits (7 courses) and a minimum of 9 elective credits to comprise the 30-credit degree program.

 The courses that make up the M.Ed. in Earth Sciences program are offered during the 15-week Spring and Fall semesters, as well as the 12-week Summer semester.

-Please follow the links to the left to learn more about our program!
+Please follow the links to the right to learn more about our program!

 Where we are!